kryptokrauts/kk-website/src/data/lexicon.md

 Meanwhile there are also bots that do this automatically for you.
 However, no profit is guaranteed with this trading method, because certain costs must be considered.

+## ASIC
+An *Application Specific Integrated Circuit (ASIC)* is a silicon chip specifically designed to do a single task.
+In the case of Bitcoin, they are designed to process SHA-256 hashing problems to mine new bitcoins.
+ASICs are considered to be much more efficient than conventional hardware (CPUs, GPUs).
+Using a regular computer for Bitcoin mining is seen as unprofitable and only results in higher electricity bill.

 ## ATH
 Acronym for *"All Time High"*.
 Describes the highest price at which a token/coin has ever been traded.